MattiNieminen/clj-web-example/README.md

 ## Usage

-1. Clone the repository.
+1. Install Git
-2. Install VirtualBox.
+2. Install VirtualBox
-3. Install Vagrant.
+3. Install Vagrant
+4. Install Leiningen
+5. Clone the repository
-4. Explore the code by using the following commands in the cloned directory.
+6. Explore the code by using the following commands in the cloned directory.

 ```bash
 # Download, install and run a virtualization environment for MongoDB.